ShahidIqb/PROST-3D/README.md

 # RPOST-3D
-A tool for predicting the effects of missense mutation on protein stability changes using 3D structural information of protein.
+A tool for predicting the effects of missense mutation on protein stability changes using 3D structural information of a protein.
 The tool is based on Direct Message Passing Neural Network (a graph convolutional neural network) and Deep Learning Neural Network.
 PROST-3D also visualizes and highlights the change in molecular strucutre for a single missense mutation.

 ![Screen Shot 2022-07-18 at 8 05 17 pm](https://user-images.githubusercontent.com/48677766/179489746-304bcfd6-311e-4b48-a3d4-107672487adb.png)